kuiperzone/PupNet-Deploy/README.md

     - Change feature 1
     - Change feature 2

-Note that ';' is used as a separator.
-Additional fields, between the VERSION number and trailing date, may used to ive a version title and/or maintainer contact, as below.
+Additional fields, between the VERSION number and trailing date, may used as you wish, i.e. to give a version title and/or maintainer contact information, as below.

     + VERSION 1.3.1; Patch Release; nobody@kuiper.zone; 2023-05-01
     - Bugfix: Fix package creation when file path of contents contain spaces (enclose file path with quotes when executing chmod)